oracle/node-oracledb/doc/api.md

 might be an option.

-To use heterogeneous pools with the [connection pool cache](#connpoolcache), the alias should be explicity stated, even if it is the default pool:
+To use heterogeneous pools with the [connection pool cache](#connpoolcache), the alias should be explicitly stated, even if it is the default pool:

 ```javascript
 const connection = await oracledb.getConnection(